Some diets shun them, but research hasn’t concluded that they’re harmful

 Remember how nightshades contain small amounts of alkaloids?
 Alkaloids can be dangerous in large doses.
 In fact, there are many other plants in the nightshade family that are poisonous to humans (like, ahem, tobacco).

 Even though they contain low levels of alkaloids, edible nightshades might, to some people, seem guilty by association.
-But some people also seem to think they promote inflammation — the root of many health problems.
+And some people also seem to think they promote inflammation — the root of many health problems.

 Advertisement